The Festive Season

 To start changing the drinking culture and to help you to look after yourself, your friends and family, here are some tips to implement during the festive season and throughout the year.

 Recommended drinking limits to stay at low risk for harm

 Not everyone chooses to drink alcohol.
 But if you do drink, to stay at low risk of harm, health experts recommend:

-- For healthy men and women, drinking no more than two standard drinks on any day reduces the lifetime risk of harm from alcohol-related disease or injury.
+- For healthy men and women, drinking no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

 Tips for individuals